vyfor/icons/README.md

 If you have any questions or inquiries regarding the these assets and their licensing, feel free to reach out.

+### Contributing

+These icons are generated using special scripts that handle the necessary adjustments.
+If you'd like to request a new icon, please open an issue.
+Although not necessary, SVG version of the icon along with its licensing details would be of great help.

 <details id="showcase"><summary>Showcase</summary>

 | Icon | onyx | pastel |